yamasammy/Web2LLM/README.md

-# Web Scraper et Convertisseur Markdown pour LLM
+# Web2LLM

-Un outil Python avancé pour extraire des données à partir de sites web, nettoyer le contenu et le convertir en Markdown de haute qualité pour une utilisation optimale par des LLM.
+An advanced Python tool for extracting data from websites, cleaning the content, and converting it to high-quality Markdown for optimal use by LLM systems.

-## Fonctionnalités
+## Features

-- **Extraction intelligente de contenu** de pages web avec élimination des éléments non pertinents
+- **Intelligent content extraction** from web pages with removal of non-relevant elements
-- **Nettoyage avancé du contenu** :
+- **Advanced content cleaning**:
-  - Suppression des headers, footers, navbars et sidebars
+  - Removal of headers, footers, navbars, and sidebars
-  - Élimination complète du CSS et JavaScript
+  - Complete elimination of CSS and JavaScript
-  - Détection intelligente des éléments de navigation par analyse de contenu
+  - Intelligent detection of navigation elements through content analysis
-- **Conversion optimisée en Markdown** avec plusieurs méthodes en cascade
+- **Optimized Markdown conversion** with multiple cascading methods
-- **API REST** pour l'intégration dans des workflows
+- **REST API** for workflow integration
-- **Sauvegarde locale** en fichiers .md avec génération de noms pertinents
+- **Local saving** to .md files with relevant name generation

 ## Installation